 To capitalize further on the progressive concepts of these Exemplary Projects, the National Institute also sponsors training workshops throughout the country.
-Interested communities have had the opportunity to learn how to implement programs patterned after the Des Moines, Iowa, community-based corrections system, the Columbus, Ohio, citizen dispute settlement program, and the Sacramento, California, diversion program for juvenile status offenders.
+For example, interested communities have had the opportunity to learn how to implement programs patterned after the Des Moines, Iowa. community-based corrections system, the Columbus, Ohio, citizen dispute settlement program, and the Sacramento, California, diversion program for juvenile status offenders.
 Workshops have also been conducted on prison grievance mechanisms, using the California Youth Authority's Ward Grievance Procedure as an example of one highly successful approach.
+Two additional Exemplary Projects have been used as primary resources for the development of training workshops - the Rape/Sexual Assault Care Center in Des Moines, Iowa, and the Community Crime Prevention Program in Seattle, Washington.
+(The latter workshop will be conducted during 1979).